RLuckom/raphaelluckom.com/hugo_site/content/posts/early_november_check_in.md

 it is.
 But I'm getting there.
 The concepts we can see in HTTP are highly relevant to the challenge of building good UX, so I think those things might feed into each other.

 That's all I've got for now.
-Let me know if you have questions, and have a good coule of weeks!
+Let me know if you have questions, and have a good couple of weeks!

 [^1]: For instance, I could experiment with supporting hashtags, or a categorization system, or non-image microblog-style posts.
 [^2]: You can think of this as being a big hard drive where you pay based on the amount of stuff you actually store.